perryflynn/serverless.industries/src/_posts/guides/2023-12-16-advanced-docker-setup.md

 ```

 The `--internal` option denies outgoing communication with that network.
 Only containers can communicate with
-each other, but there no LAN or internet access possible.
+each other, but there is no LAN or internet access possible.

 ### NAT and high traffic applications